Menu

 • Present and answer their own geographical enquiries using planned and specifically chosen methodologies, collected data and digital technologies.

-• Meet the end of key stage expectations outlined in the National curriculum for Geography
+• Meet the end of key stage expectations outlined in the National curriculum for Geography.

 • Barming Pre-School and Primary School,